 randomized.
 Note that the last two bytes of the client identifier will be

 randomized in this case: the byte which the randomization offset parameter

 points to, and the one which precedes it (random-offset - 1).
 If the

 number of simulated clients exceeds 65535, three bytes will be

 randomized, and so on.

-Perfdhcp can now simulate traffic from multiple subnets by enabling option -J and passing path to file that contains v4 addresses that will be used as giaddr in generated messages.
+Perfdhcp can now simulate traffic from multiple subnets by enabling option -J and passing path to file that contains v4 or v6 addresses that will be used as relay in generated messages.
 That enable testing of vast numbers of Kea shared networks.
-Kea should be started with KEA_TEST_SEND_RESPONSES_TO_SOURCE environment variable to force Kea to send generated messages to source address of incoming packet.
-Feature is not available in kea-dhcp6.
+While testing Kea v4 it should be started with KEA_TEST_SEND_RESPONSES_TO_SOURCE environment variable to force Kea to send generated messages to source address of incoming packet.

 Templates may currently be used to generate packets being sent to the server in 4-way exchanges, i.e. SOLICIT, REQUEST (DHCPv6) and DISCOVER, REQUEST (DHCPv4).
 They cannot be used when RENEW or RELEASE packets are being sent.